(tes tos' ter one)

-Testosterone gel comes in single use tubes and packets and a multiple use pump.
-The pump releases a specific amount of testosterone gel each time the top is pressed.
-You will probably need to press the top of the pump four to eight times to get your full dose of testosterone gel.
+Testosterone topical comes in single use tubes and packets and a multiple use pump.
+The pump releases a specific amount of testosterone each time the top is pressed.
 Your doctor or pharmacist will tell you how many times to press the pump for each dose, and how many doses your pump contains.
 Throw away the pump after you have used that number of doses even if it is not empty.

-Testosterone gel may catch fire.
-Stay away from open flames and do not smoke while you are applying testosterone gel and until the gel has dried completely.
+Testosterone gel and solution may catch fire.
+Stay away from open flames and do not smoke while you are applying testosterone topical and until the gel or solution has dried completely.

 Your doctor may adjust your dose of testosterone depending on the amount of testosterone in your blood during your treatment.

-Testosterone gel may control your symptoms but will not cure your condition.
-Continue to use testosterone gel even if you feel well.
-Do not stop using testosterone gel without talking to your doctor.
-If you stop using testosterone gel, your symptoms may return.
+Testosterone topical may control your symptoms but will not cure your condition.
+Continue to use testosterone topical even if you feel well.
+Do not stop using testosterone topical without talking to your doctor.
+If you stop using testosterone topical, your symptoms may return.

 To use testosterone topical products, follow these steps: